Ethical Considerations in Teletherapy

 • Fair and equitable treatment of all clients

-Believe it or not, it wasn't until the early 20th century that some of the first ethical guidelines were set in the field.
+Believe it or not, it wasn’t until the early 20th century that some of the first ethical guidelines were set in the field.
 In the grand scheme of things, ethical standards in mental health counseling and therapy are still very much in their infancy and will need to constantly be updated to reflect the current landscape of the field.
+Therapists have a responsibility to provide clear information patients need for informed decision-making in teletherapy settings.

 Learn More in a Counseling Program at IWU